 The exact direction of traffic flow impacted by the barrier strike remained under assessment as of mid-morning.
 Crews worked to clear the scene while managing the heavy volume of vehicles attempting to navigate through the intersection.
 Drivers should anticipate delays well beyond the immediate area, as the incident typically forces rerouting of traffic onto Kirby Drive, San Felipe, and Richmond Avenue.
 The crash serves as another stark reminder of the safety challenges persistently facing this particular stretch of roadway.

-Crashes have slowed at this location since this crash.
+Crashes have come at roughly the same pace since this incident.

 This report was produced by LTA's editor-designed production system under the executive editorial direction of Dennis R. Mundy, Executive Editor.
 The system combines our proprietary data pipeline with AI-assisted drafting to deliver verified incident coverage to LTA's editorial standards.